 Write a CVCVs help you to focus on your skills and experience.
 Keep yours up-to-date in case you find a job that you need to apply for at short notice, and so you have a record of everything you have done.
 See our online CV resources for further information, and with a Careers Consultant for feedback on your CV.

 Look for part time work and/or volunteering opportunitiesOften people think that part time jobs are just about making money and don’t add much to a CV.
 Part time jobs can also give you skills that are important to recruiters such as customer focus, interpersonal skills and time management.
 If it challenges you (for example if you are a Team Leader at a shop), part time work can count towards your year 1 work experience.
 Visit the annual Experience Works event where you can find out more about prospective on-campus job opportunities.
-Find out about QProjects - a local work experience scheme, QMSU volunteering, societies such as Enactus offer volunteering projects and have links with social enterprise which particularly impress employers) and download our guide to part time work on the resources page of this website.
+Find out about work experience schemes including QConsult and QProjects Summer, find volunteering roles through QMSU volunteering, or explore societies such as Enactus, who offer volunteering projects and have links with social enterprise (which particularly impresses employers).
+You can also download our guide to part time work here.

 Get work experienceWork experience or work shadowing can help you work out whether a job or industry is right for you, especially as it gives you the chance to observe others in the workplace and learn about your likes and dislikes.
 It also shows employers your commitment to the industry and that you have a real insight into what the work involves.